Frequently Asked Questions

 - Can I get a refund for this program?
 The SOAR fee is non-refundable and non-transferable.

-- What takes place during a SOAR workshop?
-SOAR students will receive an orientation to campus through a campus tour, academic advising, as well as information regarding University requirements and policies.
+- What takes place during the SOAR On-Campus Workshop?
+Newly admitted students will receive an orientation to campus through a campus tour, academic advising, as well as information regarding University requirements and policies.
 You will also register for classes and receive a print-out of their class schedule.
 We also hope that throughout the day you will connect with other new students and make new friends.

 - How do I know which college my major belongs to?
 Visit Colleges & Majors to view a listing of all undergraduate majors.

-- Can I change my SOAR workshop date after making my reservation?
+- Can I change my SOAR On-Campus Workshop date after making my reservation?

 You will need to be certain of the SOAR workshop you pick during the online SOAR workshop reservation process.
 The system will not allow you to change dates once you select the Confirm SignUp button.
-If you are unable to attend your reserved SOAR workshop due to extenuating circumstances, please contact the STARS/SOAR office at (562) 985-5515 for assistance.
+If you are unable to attend your reserved SOAR workshop due to extenuating circumstances, please contact SOAR at (562) 985-5515 for assistance.

 If you have been away from CSULB for less than three years, you may voluntarily participate in SOAR to become re-acquainted with the University.
 If you completed SOAR and attended CSULB within the past three years you may request to be exempt from attending a second workshop by contacting SOAR at (562) 985-5515 or email@example.com to begin the exemption process. *Please note that students who have been away from CSULB less than three years will be required to attend SOAR if significant changes to General Education and/or major requirements occur.

-- FRESHMEN: Do I have to take the EPT/ELM before attending my SOAR workshop?
-Students should complete any required placement exams by the Fall 2015 deadline.
+- FRESHMEN: Do I have to take the EPT/ELM before attending SOAR?
+Students should complete any required placement exams by the Spring 2017 deadline.
 This allows ample time for the exams to be processed and results forwarded to CSULB.
 Your CSULB Admission Email explains if you are required to complete the English Placement Test (EPT) and/or Entry Level Math (ELM) and their respective deadlines.
 These exams are used to help advisors place you into appropriate academic courses.
 Your admission to CSULB will be rescinded if you do not complete these exams by the deadline.

-- What should I bring to my SOAR workshop?
-You should bring a copy of your CSULB Admission Letter, SOAR Confirmation Email, photo ID card (driver's license, high school/community college ID, passport), documents verifying college credit (unofficial transcripts and AP/IB exam results) and placement results (EPT, ELM, EAP scores).
-Refer to the back of your SOAR Confirmation Email for a complete list of what to bring.
+- What should I bring to my SOAR On-Campus Workshop?
+You should bring a copy of your University Admission Letter, SOAR Confirmation Email, photo ID card (driver's license, high school/community college ID, passport), documents verifying college credit (unofficial transcripts and AP/IB exam results) and placement results (EPT, ELM, EAP scores).
+Refer to your SOAR Confirmation Email for a complete list of what to bring.
 We encourage you to wear comfortable shoes for the walking tour.
 You may also visit the SOAR web page Preparing for SOAR that includes additional helpful information as you prepare to attend your orientation workshop.

-- Where & what time do I check-in for my SOAR workshop?
-The One-Day Workshop is a day-long program that begins at 8:00am (check-in outside Brotman Hall) and concludes at approximately 5:00pm (various locations throughout campus).
+- Where & what time do I check-in for my SOAR On-Campus Workshop?
+The Freshman One-Day and Transfer Workshops are a day-long program that begins at 8:00am (check-in outside Brotman Hall) and concludes at approximately 5:00pm (various locations throughout campus).
 The Freshman Overnight Program follows a different time line.
 Please refer to your SOAR Confirmation email for complete details.

-- Where do I park when I attend my SOAR workshop?
+- Where do I park when I attend my SOAR On-Campus Workshop?
 You will need to park in the student lot designated for SOAR participants.
-Please refer to your SOAR Confirmation email for the appropriate parking lot during your workshop.
+Please refer to your SOAR Confirmation, which explains how to purchase your permit before attending SOAR..

 - Who do I talk to if I need special accommodations due to a disability?
 Students in need of special accommodations due to a disability should contact Disabled Student Services (DSS) at (562) 985-5401 at least two weeks prior to your scheduled workshop.

-- If I can’t make my scheduled SOAR workshop and have already paid, can I just show up to one that works with my schedule?
+- If I can’t make my scheduled SOAR On-Campus Workshop date and have already paid, can I just show up to one that works with my schedule?
 No. We can only accommodate and assist those who we are expecting for the day.
 Space is limited.
 If you need to reschedule your workshop date, please contact us at (562) 985-5515.

-- How do I get my CSULB student ID card?
-After registering for your classes at SOAR, you will have the opportunity to visit the ID Card Services Office to have your photo taken and receive your CSULB ID Card.
-Be sure to bring your driver’s license, state issued ID, high school, community college ID, or passport to obtain your CSULB ID.
+- How do I get my Beach ID?
+After registering for your classes at SOAR, you will have the opportunity to visit ID Card Services to have your photo taken and receive your Beach Identification (ID) Card.
+Be sure to bring your driver’s license, state issued ID, high school, community college ID, or passport to obtain your Beach ID.

 - How can I get a semester parking permit?
-Non-transferable student permits can be purchased on-line via CSULB Online Parking Services.
+Non-transferable student permits can be purchased online via CSULB's Online Parking Services.

 - How do I find off-campus housing?
 The City of Long Beach offers a variety of housing options from apartments, condos, room, and houses.
 CSULB’s Housing and Residential Life maintains a computerized database that allows students to search for housing vacancies based on the type of housing (apartment, condo, single room, etc.) and location.